jhill1/SEPwC.github.io/_sources/a_first_coding_exercise.rst

 We are going to write a very simple application to keep track of a to-do list.
 The application will be based around the CLI and take three commands: list, add and remove.
-You add an item to the list using the `add` option, remove using the `remove` option and print out the current list using `list`.
+You add an item to the list using the ``add`` option, remove using the ``remove`` option and print out the current list using ``list``.

-To keep tabs on what items are on the list we wil lsave the list to a text file (yes, this does mean you could just edit the text file...
+To keep tabs on what items are on the list we will save the list to a text file (yes, this does mean you could just edit the text file...
 I didn't say this was a realistic application...).